Assigning materials to groups and components

 Everybody knows that faces in SketchUp can be painted with different materials.
-What lots of folks don’t know is that you can apply materials to groups and components, too.
+What lots of designers don’t know is that you can apply materials to groups and components, too.
 The following illustration shows the Entity Info dialog box, which is a great place to see which materials are applied to your geometry.

 When you paint a group or component red, only the faces inside it that are painted with the Default* material turn red.
 Faces that have already been painted with another material don’t change at all.

 This trick also works with groups and components that are nested inside one another.
 When you apply a material to a top level group or component, all the Default-colored faces that are inside nested, Default-colored groups and components inherit that material automatically.
 The following diagram is my best attempt at a visual explanation of this phenomenon.

 *SketchUp automatically applies the Default material to faces you create from scratch.
 You can also paint anything with the Default material at any time; just pick it in the Materials Browser (which looks completely different on PCs and Macs.)

 As you can see, this technique is a godsend for building complicated objects that need to change color easily.
 In the case of the George Nelson Marshmallow Sofa in the images that follow, the cushions are individual component instances nested inside the main Sofa component.
 These are assigned the Default material.